GenericMappingTools/gmt/doc/rst/source/grd2xyz.rst

     left or right end of row.
 Likewise for column formats: start with **L** or **R** to position first column, and then append **T** or **B** to position first element in a row.
 For gridline registered
-    grids: If grid is periodic in x but the outcoming data should not contain the (redundant) column at x = xmax, append **x**.
+    grids: If grid is periodic in x but the written data should not contain the (redundant) column at x = xmax, append **x**.
 For grid periodic in y, skip writing the redundant row at y = ymax by appending **y**.
 If the byte-order needs to be swapped, append